Frequently asked questions

 The Faculty of Arts Community Education team are committed to providing a safe and enjoyable experience for all attendees.

-We endeavour to make sure all of our programs are accessible for wheelchair and mobility scooter users.
-If the venue is on campus, you can refer to the University of Melbourne campus maps for detailed directions that avoid stairs and obstacles.
+We endeavour to make sure all of our on-campus programs are accessible for wheelchair and mobility scooter users.
+You can refer to the University of Melbourne campus maps for detailed directions that avoid stairs and obstacles.

 The Faculty of Arts' Community Education programs recognise the Companion Card and Carer Card.
 Companion Card holders receive concession priced tickets to all programs, and a complimentary ticket for their companion.
 Carer Card holders receive concession priced tickets to all programs.